jiecao-fm/FZEasyFile/README.md

 FZEasyFile
 ==========

-A easy way to create or overwrite file in sandbox
+An easy way to create or overwrite file in sandbox

 #What is it?
 It’s tedious, boring and unreadable using iOS’s sdk directly to manage file.
 FZEasyFile provides a easy way to create or overwrite file in sandbox.
 If you want to create a file, you just tell FZEasyFile your file name is ”my/file/path/info.txt”, you don’t need to care about what the root directory is and whether the directory “my/file/path/” exists.